Afifa-Tazremin-Oishi/Grocery-management-clientside-website/README.md

 ## Project Features
+  - Here we use some modern technologies
   - This website basically display items.
   - This website has Email based and Google authentication
   - This website has protected route
   - This website is mobile responsive.
-  - Here we use some modern technologies
     - React
     - React Router
     - Bootstrap 5
     - Authenteication
-    - React Icon
     - React Toastify
     - JWT Authorization
-  - Please feel free to visit our website
+  - Please feel free to look around our site.